Affiliate links on Android Authority may earn us a commission. Learn more.

 iOttie iTap Magnetic 2: A stout magnetic option

 You’ll also find that the iTap Magnetic 2 tends to block your vision a bit.
-It may not be an issue depending on your car, but you’ll want to double-check before you buy.
+Depending on your car, it may not be an issue, but you’ll want to double-check before you buy.
 The iTap Magnetic 2 is one of our more expensive picks, but the construction quality does not seem to match up.
 Edgar found that the materials and overall build felt cheap, and there’s always the drawback of attaching a plate to your phone.

 - Surprisingly strong magnet